-For the 2021 guidance, silver and cash royalties have been converted to GEOs using commodity prices of US\$1,800 per ounce of gold, US\$25 per ounce of silver and an exchange rate (US\$/C\$) of 1.28.
-Any GEOs (and the related cash margin) from the Renard diamond stream were excluded from the outlook above.
-For 2021, GEOs from the Renard diamonds stream are estimated at 8,126; however, Osisko has committed to reinvest the net proceeds from the stream through the bridge loan facility provided to the operator.
+For the 2022 guidance, deliveries of silver and cash royalties have been converted to GEOs using commodity prices of US\$1,800 per ounce of gold, US\$23.50 per ounce of silver and an exchange rate (US\$/C\$) of 1.26.
+GEOs from the Renard diamond stream were converted to GEOs using a price of US\$110 per carat for the period commencing on May 1, 2022 because, prior to such date, Osisko has committed to reinvest the net proceeds from the stream through a bridge loan facility provided to the operator.